Good content is good business.

 - their ability to express an idea clearly without using clichés

-Expressing data and ideas in words is just one of many jobs of a writer.
+Expressing data and ideas in words is just one of many jobs of content writers.
 But words are just one way to transmit a message.

 Before even beginning to draft, you need an idea.
 And to obtain that idea, you need to conduct research.